2qx/vermont.cool/empathy/REDME.md

 TiSSSSSSSSSSSSSSSSSSst!! 🐍,

 Sorry to "tisst" at you all like a snake.
-I know that's not a typical Vermont greeting, but I'm a bit of a hard outlier.
+I know that's not a typical Vermont greeting, but I'm a bit of an outlier.
 In my travels, I noticed this *tissing* can be a very versatile way of code signaling or getting someone's attention.
 Since it's not an expression used in Vermont, it can be our code word for thissss.

 Attention is scarce; everyone is busy.
 So I'll get straight to it as directly as I can.